guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 One must look for guidelines and practices beyond the Agile Manifesto, hence use mostly common sense, or less known guidances such as Domain Driven Development, coined and developped by Eric Evans

+>  parler du glossaire!!!!
+et au dela:  desambiguation,  contresens, sens caché, non sens

-Ubiquitous Language is modeled within a Limited context (so called bounded), where the terms and concepts of the business domain are identified, and there should be no ambiguity.
+Shared Language is modeled within a Limited context (so called bounded), where the terms and concepts of the business domain are identified, and there should be no ambiguity.

 ##  Interactions inside the build team